thunderseethe/thunderseethe.github.io/content/posts/row-types.md

   Branch(NodeId, Box<Self>, Box<Self>),
 ```

-`Inject` maps a small sum into a bigger sum containing the smaller sum's cases.
+`Inject` maps a small sum type into a bigger sum type containing the smaller sum's cases.
 `Branch` combines two destructors for sum types into a big destructor for the combination of the two sum types.
 This is our row-ified version of a match statement.
 We won't cover what that looks like in practice, but [THE paper](https://dl.acm.org/doi/10.1145/3290325) has a section devoted to it if you're interested.